 My Greatest Learnings from Atomic Habits on My FI Journey

-Note: Any links to books on Amazon are affiliate links which would mean I would receive a small commission if you went on to buy the item at no extra cost to you.
+Note: Any links to books are affiliate links which would mean I would receive a small commission if you went on to buy the item at no extra cost to you.
 I do not link to any books that I haven’t bought and enjoyed myself.
 I also recommend searching World of Books first to see if you can get any of the books secondhand.

 I went down to 4 days a week at work at the beginning of August which has been wonderful for my quality of life and relationship with my kids but has led to a plateau (if not a slightly downwards slide!) in terms of our net worth.